A nonlocal Aw-Rascle-Zhang system with linear pressure term: Approximation of the nonlocal system

 By the fact that $A$ is Lipschitz, the first integral of the r.h.s. is equal to

 Now, we pass to the limit as $t\to0$, for the term above, we have

 For the second term we can write

 thanks to the convergences of $\rho$ and $M$.
-This concludes the proof. \end{proof} Thanks to Theorem \ref{th:weak_sol_ARZ}, we can conclude that the solution of the ARZ system \eqref{eq:system-rho-u} exists and it is unique, moreover it satisfies the following stability estimate. \begin{prop} Let $\rho^0,\mu^0\in\PP_c(\R)$, $u^0\in L^\infty(d\rho^0)$, $v^0\in L^\infty(d\mu^0)$.
+This concludes the proof. \end{proof} Thanks to Theorem \ref{th:weak_sol_ARZ}, we can conclude that the solution of the ARZ system \eqref{eq:system-rho-u} exists and it is unique; moreover it satisfies the stability estimate established in the following proposition. \begin{prop} Let $\rho^0,\mu^0\in\PP_c(\R)$, $u^0\in L^\infty(d\rho^0)$, $v^0\in L^\infty(d\mu^0)$.
 Consider the weak solutions $(\rho,u)$ and $(\mu,v)$ constructed as in Theorem \ref{th:weak_sol_ARZ} with initial data $(\rho^0,u^0)$ and $(\mu^0,v^0)$ respectively.
 Then, $\rho$ and $\mu$ satisfy the following stability estimate